chrisgrieser/nvim-kickstart-python/README.md

 ## Syntax Highlighting
 Is provided by the [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin and/or the [semshi](https://github.com/numirias/semshi) plugin.
-The later requires `pynvim` (`python3 -m pip install pynvim`) to be installed.
+The latter requires `pynvim` (`python3 -m pip install pynvim`) to be installed.

 Both provide better highlighting, treesitter is considered the more "modern" approach.
-Treesitter covers some cases semshi does not and vice versa.
+Treesitter covers some cases `semshi` does not and vice versa.
 Have a [look at the comparison](./treesitter-or-semshi.md) to decide for yourself which one to use.
 The config uses treesitter as the more modern approach.